victordomingos/The-No-Title-Tech-Blog/src/content/pages/projects/projects.md

 Lang: en

 <article>
 <p>Here you can find a few of my programming projects.
-Most of them started as a learning experience and then evolved into a daily use tool.
+Most of them started as a learning experience and then evolved into a daily basis tool.
 I like to learn through real world examples, so I always try to solve some kind of problem while learning how to use a new Python feature or some API.
 So, I would probably write each of these applications in a very different way if I was starting it as a new project.</p>

 <p>These are all open source projects, that are available on <a href="https://github.com/victordomingos" target="_blank">on GitHub</a>.
 Please feel free to check the license, clone them, use them, or even contribute back.</p>
 <hr>